openstack/os-apply-config/README.md

 sudo os-apply-config -t /home/me/my_templates
 ```

-By default it will read config files according to the environment variable
+By default it will read config files according to the contents of the
+file /var/run/os-collect-config/os_config_files.json.
+This path can be
+changed with the command line switch --os-config-files, or the environment
+variable OS_CONFIG_FILES_PATH.
+The list can also be overridden with the
+environment variable OS_CONFIG_FILES.
+If overriding with OS_CONFIG_FILES,
-OS_CONFIG_FILES.
-The paths are expected to be colon, ":", separated, and should
+the paths are expected to be colon, ":", separated.
+Each json file
-refer to json files which have a mapping as their root structure.
-Keys
+referred to must have a mapping as their root structure.
+Keys in files
-in files mentioned later in the list will override keys in earlier files
+mentioned later in the list will override keys in earlier files from
-from this list.
+this list.

 ```
 OS_CONFIG_FILES=/tmp/ec2.json:/tmp/cfn.json os-apply-config